metagenopolis/CroCoDeEL/README.md

 The table will automatically be normalized so the abundance of each column equals 1.

 **Important**: CroCoDeEL requires the abundance of subdominant species to be accurately estimated.\
-We strongly recommend using [the Meteor software suite](https://github.com/metagenopolis/meteor) to generate the species abundance table.\
+We strongly recommend using [the Meteor software suite](https://github.com/metagenopolis/meteor) to generate the species abundance table.
 Otherwise, you can use [sylph](https://github.com/bluenote-1577/sylph).\
-We strongly advise against the use of other taxonomic profilers such as MetaPhlan4, mOTUs, singlem, kmcp or kraken2.
+We advise against the use of other taxonomic profilers (e.g. MetaPhlan4 or mOTUs) that do not meet this requirement according to our benchmarks.

 ### Search contamination
 Run the following command to search for cross-sample contamination: